TuxedoJS/TuxedoJS/docs/TuxAnimations.md

   }
 ```

 In every case the animation will use the value of the `id` property to find the `id` within the todo and use that to assign it a key.
 We highly recommend providing more specificity (the last case) as it will improve performance.
-Note that when providing an array you do not need to provide every string in the hierarchy you want to search.
 We use the id to deep search the element one time and then store the value for reuse later.
 Thus, providing additional specificity will improve the performance of the one time deep search.
+Note that when providing an array you do not need to provide every string in the hierarchy you want to search.

 A numeric id can be specified, in which case all elements will receive that key.
 Also, if there is only one element than it will automatically receive a key of 0

 ```
-  render: function() {
+  render: function () {
     return (
       <Fly id={0}>
         <h1>Hello World</h1>
       </Fly>
     );
   } //or
-  render: function() {
+  render: function () {
     return (
       <Fly>
         <h1>Hello World</h1>